 A report from the city's human resources department said if police are cut June 24, the officers' last day would be July 13.

 Nothing is set in stone.
-The police union and the city are in talks about reopening the
+The police union and the city are in talks about reopening the officers' contract.
+De La Fuente and others have said police should pay 9 percent of their salaries into their retirement plans.

 Neither side would say much about the discussions Monday, but Sgt.
 Dom Arotzarena, president of the Oakland Police Officers Association, said that with fewer police, Oakland will be more dangerous.
 Oakland has 776 police officers.